 Igreja do Carmo

-At Igreja do Carmo, there is a small fee to enter the church (cash only when we did this in 2023).
+At Igreja do Carmo, there is a small fee to enter the church (cash only when we did this).
 There are multiple places to visit with your ticket.

 The first thing you will see is the ornately decorated nave and altar, which is covered with gold leaf.